 Resident in UK, has been practicing in the Chan tradition in the mid 1980s.
 She has trained with Chan Master Sheng Yen in the US and also with John Crook and Simon Child in the UK.
 She is past Chair of the Western Chan Fellowship and leads retreats for the Fellowship at Maenllwyd in mid Wales.

-Nancy met Chan Master Sheng Yen in 1978, when he was a student in her English as a Second Language class, and became his meditation student shortly thereafter.
-She teaches metta contemplation, beginners meditation classes, and leads one day retreats at the Chan Meditation Center (CMC) in Queens, where she is a member of the CMC Board of Trustees.
-At the Dharma Drum Retreat Center she co-leads the Beginner’s Mind retreat.
-Nancy lives in Connecticut and teaches English to seventh graders.
+Nancy met Chan Master Sheng Yen in 1978, when he was a student in her English class, and she became his meditation student shortly thereafter.
+She has taught metta contemplation, beginners meditation classes, and led one day retreats at the Chan Meditation Center (CMC) in Queens.
+At the Dharma Drum Retreat Center she co-led the Beginner’s Mind retreat.
+She has been a guest speaker at the Insight Meditation Center in Fort Wayne, Indiana.
+Nancy lives in Virginia and Indiana.

 Buffe Maggie Laffey